Visiting a church worship service for the first time can be awkward.

 Why the name "Glorieta"?

 When our church decided on a name almost 63 years ago, the people settled on the name "Glorieta" after the conference center in New Mexico with the same name that had just opened its doors.
 "Glorieta" is a Spanish word that means "traffic circle".
-Almost 63 years later, our church is finding vision in our name.
+Over 60 years later, our church is finding vision in our name.